KFGR/RestAPI/README.md

 # Description
-Rest API created in python using the framework called FastAPI.
-For this project, in addition to python, MySQL is also used as a database for testing.
+Rest API created in python using the framework called FastAPI and MySQL as database.
+The main goal of the project is to be able to retrieve data from the database by a series of functions, so that the customer does not have to manage the database directly.

 ## Requirements
 - Have python in your device